Regulation-Focused Touchwork

 • Move between states without getting stuck

 Regulation is about flexibility and resilience, not permanent relaxation.
-It allows us to be guarded as needed and then to let go into safety when it is in front of us; to connect intimately and freely when and as we choose; to let go into deep rest when we so choose.
+It allows us to: be guarded as needed and then to let go into safety when it is in front of us; to connect intimately with another and stay present while we navigate tenderness and vulnerability; to let go into deep rest even when there is stressful moments that lie ahead.

 What does regulation-focused touchwork mean?

-Regulation-focused touchwork is touch that supports your nervous system in learning how to return to balance on its own, rather than having calm imposed from the outside.
+Regulation-focused touchwork is touch that supports your nervous system in learning how to return to balance on its own.
+This differs from normal massage which attempts to impose calm from the outside.

 Instead of using touch to override stress or force relaxation, this work: